 * Please note in regards to being eligible for membership with the College of Applied Biology we are also willing to consider those that are qualified/eligible with another Professional Association at this time.

-* Exposed to all types of weather conditions at work sites that may be remote.
+* Spends approximately 60 to 70% of time in the field.
+Exposed to all types of weather conditions at work sites that may be remote.
+Approximately 10% of time is spent in a vehicle.
 Regular exposure to river and lake conditions when performing field work.
 May be required to operate boats, snowmobiles, ATVs, 4x4 trucks on rough access roads.
 Climbs or walks on uneven, steep and/or rough terrain in all weathers during field work.

 * BC Hydro conducts pre-placement medical checks of applicants entering certain positions to help safeguard BC Hydro’s workplace.
 As part of the selection process, you may be required to demonstrate successful completion of a pre-placement medical check.

 * Please be advised that this role has been assessed as safety sensitive and pre-qualification alcohol and drug testing will be required as a pre-condition to employment.